Cash Explosion: Cash Explosion Double Play (1989–2009)

 Four people competed in the Semifinal game.
 The contestants faced a 24-space game board with six columns of four rows.
 The columns were labeled D-O-U-B-L-E and the rows labeled P-L-A-Y. On a contestant's turn, the columns randomly flashed and the contestant pressed their button to stop the lights on a column, then picked one of the four rows in that column, winning whatever money was behind the space represented by that combination.

-The values on the board ranged from $1,000 and $3,200.
-Also on the board were two spaces marked "double".
+The values on the board ranged from $250 to $3,200.
+Early in the show's run, the $250 amount was removed making the minimum $1,000.
+Also on the board were two spaces marked "DOUBLE".
 If chosen, the contestant received another turn and whatever they land on was doubled; if the second pick was also a double, the contestant received a third turn, quadrupling the money found.
-The third special square was a bonus card, which not only contained a money amount, but also a bonus prize (originally a new car, later $25,000).
+The third special square was a “BONUS” card, which not only contained a money amount, but also a bonus prize (originally a new car, later $25,000).
 Originally the contestant had to choose whether he or she wanted the bonus (dropping out of further play if they took it) or the money.
-Under this rule, the show gained national coverage in August 1990 when contestant Pamela Richards turned down a $17,600 Honda Accord because she was a member of a labor union.
-She at the time worked at Toledo Precision Machining, a Chrysler Corporation subsidiary plant of Risingsun, for 23 years before appearing on the show.
-Ultimately enough, she immediately won $6,400 after her decision.
-However, by 1993 contestants were simply awarded both the car and the cash amount hidden behind it.
+However, by 1993, contestants were simply awarded both the car and the hidden cash amount.

-From 2000–2004, a second bonus prize was added to the board featuring four years of prepaid tuition at any four-year college or university in Ohio, along with extra cash added to make the prize worth $20,000.
+From 2000 to 2004, a second bonus prize was added to the board featuring four years of prepaid tuition at any four-year college or university in Ohio, along with extra cash added to make the prize worth $20,000.
 This was later replaced with Ohio Lottery tickets attached to a dollar amount.
 In all cases, like the standard Bonus card, the prize value was not added to the score, but the additional dollar amount hidden behind the bonus card was.

 The contestant in the lead after each had three turns won the game, had their score doubled (excluding bonuses), and advanced to the Championship Game.
 All other contestants left the game with whatever they had won.

 In the event of a tie for the lead after three rounds, a tiebreaker round was played.
 Originally, the tying contestants each picked a playing card from a set of eight, with the highest value card winning.
 These were later replaced by cash amounts from $100 to $800, again with the highest amount winning.

-A second semifinal Game is played with four new contestants and a new board, exactly as before.
+A second semifinal game was played with four new contestants and a new board with the same rules as the first.